-Syrian forces were accused of using barrel and bunker-buster bombs with more than two dozen strikes since Tuesday night.
+The Syrian forces have been accused of using barrel and bunker-buster bombs with more than two dozen strikes since last night.

-More than 250,000 civilians are thought to be besieged in the rebel-held eastern sector of Aleppo, where intensive bombing by government forces and allies has killed about 400 people and wounded 1,700 others since last week.
+More than 250,000 civilians are thought to be besieged in the rebel-held sector of Aleppo, where intensive bombing by government forces and their allies has killed hundreds of people.

 Three employees were injured at the second hospital, among them an ambulance driver, a nurse and an accountant.